 In the wake of its humiliating defeat at the hands of Prussia in 1870, the French Third Republic sought to reinvigorate notions of heroism and citizenship.
 To this end, in 1884 the city council of Calais commissioned Rodin to create a monument to Eustache de Saint-Pierre.
 In 1347, while Calais was under siege by the English, Eustache and five other important citizens of the town had offered themselves as hostages, pleading for mercy for their long-suffering city.

 The English king, Edward III, agreed to the exchange, and wearing nooses around their necks, the burghers marched out to meet their fate.
 They were spared, however, by the intervention of the king’s pregnant wife, Queen Philippa, who feared their deaths would be a bad omen for her child.

 Rodin: The Cantor Gift to the Brooklyn Museum

 September 19, 2006–February 19, 2016

-Due to installations in the Iris and B. Gerald Cantor Gallery, twelve bronze sculptures by Auguste Rodin have been installed in the Rubin Entrance Pavilion.
-This newly excerpted presentation of our large holdings by Rodin includes The Age of Bronze, a signature conception from the early years of the sculptor’s career, as well as other works from his most significant commissions, including The Burghers of Calais, The Gates of Hell, and the Monument to Balzac.
+This presentation of twelve bronze sculptures from our large holdings by Auguste Rodin includes The Age of Bronze, a signature conception from the early years of the sculptor’s career, as well as other works from his most significant commissions, including The Burghers of Calais, The Gates of Hell, and the Monument to Balzac.
 These casts came to us through the generosity of Iris and B. Gerald Cantor.